lokalise/lokalise-pull-action/README.md

 ## Special notes and known issues

 * If you are using Gettext (PO files) and the action opens pull requests when no translations have been changed and the only difference is the "revision date", [refer to the following comment for clarifications](https://github.com/lokalise/lokalise-pull-action/issues/9#issuecomment-2578225342)
-* If you are using iOS strings files, [please check the following document on our DeveloperHub](https://developers.lokalise.com/docs/github-actions#support-for-ios-strings-files) containing setup recommendations
+* If you are using iOS strings files, [please check the following document on our Developer Hub](https://developers.lokalise.com/docs/github-actions#support-for-ios-strings-files) containing setup recommendations

 ## License